-EOLOS Floating Lidar Solutions has signed an agreement for the turn-key campaign of the US Wind developer’s New Jersey concession with option for a follow-on campaign at its South Carolina application.
+EOLOS Floating Lidar Solutions has signed an agreement for a turn-key campaign at US Wind’s New Jersey offshore wind site with an option for a subsequent campaign at the developer’s site in South Carolina.

-Expected to have the first buoy in US waters before 2018, the project will take advantage of US Wind’s own met mast at Maryland for pre-validation.
+Expected to have the first buoy in US waters before the end of 2018, the project will take advantage of US Wind’s own met mast at Maryland for pre-validation.
 A one-year campaign with options for extension will then proceed at the New Jersey site owned by US Wind.

 US Wind Director and President, Riccardo Toto, said: “Following our success at bidding for Ocean City, Maryland in 2014 where we are witnessing the fabrication of the US first offshore wind meteorological mast, the follow-on project of New Jersey provided an opportunity to evaluate a floating technology solution and significantly lower outlay and operational cost.”